francisco-pribeiro/francisco-pribeiro/README.md

 ---

 3+ years in financial controlling and FP&A — now adding Python, C, SQL, and AI tools to that foundation at 42 Lisboa.
-Not switching careers.
 Building the bridge between finance domain expertise and technical execution.

 ---